 - BSN students, once accepted by the University of Washington, will receive a student number by the end of May.
-This will sent to you by mail, so please make sure the University and School of Nursing have your most current mailing address.
+This will be sent to you by postal mail, so please make sure the University and School of Nursing have your current mailing address.

-- Graduate students are assigned a student number at the time they are accepted by the University of Washington Graduate School, and will receive notification directly from the Graduate School.
+- Graduate students are assigned a student number at the time they are accepted by the University of Washington Graduate School.
+You will receive notification directly from the Graduate School.

 Fee-Based Tuition Programs